ibm-cloud-docs/billing-usage/billing-faq.md

 Promo codes are provided by {{site.data.keyword.Bluemix_notm}} sales on a limited basis.
 Promotions are meant for select groups and are typically given out at hackathons, conferences, and other events.

+You might be looking for information on feature codes and subscription codes, which are available for certain account types.
+For more information, see [Applying feature codes to Lite accounts](/docs/billing-usage?topic=account-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

 ## How do I apply a promo code?
 {: #how-apply-promo}
 {: faq}